 - 1 tsp salt

-- 12 Tbsp (1 and 1/2 sticks) cold unsalted butter cut in pieces
+- 12 Tbsp cold unsalted butter cut in pieces

 - Line a baking sheet with parchment paper.

-- Whisk the cornmeal, buttermilk and honey together in a large bowl and set aside.
+- Whisk the cornmeal, buttermilk and honey together in a bowl and set aside.

-- Add the dry ingredients to the bowl of a processor along with the butter pieces and pulse about 10 times until the mixture resembles a coarse meal.
+- Add in the cold butter pieces and pulse about 10 times until the mixture resembles a coarse meal.

-- Add the buttermilk mixture and pulse just enough to bring the dough together.
+- Add the buttermilk/cornmeal mixture to the machine.

-- Pat into a 9 inch round and cut out about 8 biscuits with a 2 1/2 to 2 3/4 inch biscuit cutter.
+- Pat or roll dough into a 9" round, about an inch thick.
+Cut out biscuits with a 2 1/2 inch biscuit cutter.
 Reforming the dough as necessary.